 Though not necessarily cancer, these signs should be checked by your doctor without delay.

-Other resources I’ve put together this October for you:
+Other resources I’ve put together for you:

 - Check out my collection here of estrogen-detoxifying recipes.

 - Thermograms: benefits and limitations, with Dr. Rind.